Sigma-Labs-XYZ/nutribud-frontend/README.md

 - Custom nutrition recommendations based on the user's body measurements.
 Currently we only have the option to store and update these.
 - Display progress towards micro-nutrients and offer the ability to pick and choose what nutrients you want to track.
 - Display optional information popups offering advice on how to maintain a healthy lifestyle.
+- If an item does not exist give the user an option to add this to open food facts database.
 - Add a fitness tracking page.

 ## Contributors